-2012 gangrape case: Supreme Court dismisses Mukesh Singh’s plea claiming evidence was concealed
+2012 gangrape case: Delhi court dismisses convicts’ plea seeking stay of execution

-The court said there is no merit and reason to entertain the petition after all the rights and remedies given to the accused were exercised.

-The Supreme Court on Thursday dismissed the petition filed by Mukesh Singh, one of the four death-row convicts in the 2012 gangrape and murder case, claiming that the trial was vitiated on account of concealment of documents and evidence, reported LiveLaw.
+Meanwhile, the Supreme Court dismissed a petition filed by Mukesh Singh, claiming that the trial was vitiated on account of concealment of evidence.

-Singh, along with three other convicts – Akshay Thakur, Vinay Sharma and Pawan Gupta – is scheduled to be hanged at Tihar Jail in Delhi on Friday for raping and brutally assaulting a 23-year-old physiotherapy student in 2012.
+A court in Delhi on Thursday rejected a petition filed by the four death-row convicts in the 2012 gangrape and murder case to stall their execution on Friday, PTI reported.
+The convicts – Mukesh Singh, Akshay Thakur, Vinay Sharma and Pawan Gupta will be hanged at Tihar Jail in Delhi on Friday as scheduled for raping and brutally assaulting a 23-year-old physiotherapy student in 2012.

+Additional Sessions Judge Dharmender Rana dismissed the petition.
+The plea was moved on the ground that the second mercy petition filed by convict Akshay Thakur was pending before the president.

+Earlier in the day, the Supreme Court dismissed the petition filed by Mukesh Singh, claiming that the trial was vitiated on account of concealment of documents and evidence, reported LiveLaw.

 A three-judge bench head by Justice R Banumathi said the court cannot “endlessly review” its orders.
 Advocate ML Sharma, representing Singh, said the convict has accepted his fate and does not want to delay the execution.
 “Even after the execution, the facts must be examined so that in future no other innocent should become victim of failure of justice due to media pressure,” Singh told the court.
 “Truth should be seen by the world.”